 The amendments clarify how companies account for deferred tax on transactions such as leases and decommissioning obligations.
 The amendments narrowed the scope of the recognition exemption in paragraphs 15 and 24 of Ind AS 12 (recognition exemption) so that it no longer applies to transactions that, on initial recognition, give rise to equal taxable and deductible temporary differences.
-The Company is evaluating the impact, if any, in its financial statements.
+The Company has evaluated that this amendment doest not have any significant impact in its financial statements.